 DOCTORATE IN COMMUNICATION

-The Doctorate in Communication trains well-rounded researchers capable of understanding and analyzing the dynamic field of communication.
-It has been especially designed for academic professionals who wish to improve their research skills.
-This program provides students with knowledge, methods and competences to contribute towards the communication theory and practice.
-Our professors—renowned researchers—teach specialized courses and provide guidance for research projects throughout the program.
+The Doctorate in Communication prepares well-rounded researchers capable of critically analyzing and understanding the evolving field of communication.
+Aimed at academic professionals seeking to enhance their research skills, the program provides advanced knowledge, methodologies, and competencies to contribute to the development of communication theory and practice.
+Courses are led by renowned researchers who offer personalized guidance throughout each student's research journey.

 BENEFITS